La Roux requests Lava La Rue changes name as it sounds “exactly the same” as hers

 - READ MORE: Lava La Rue: “Queer love is inherently political – it’s still extremely underrepresented across all genres”

-The pop star (real name Elly Jackson) contacted Lava La Rue via direct message on Instagram, with the latter subsequently sharing a screenshot of Jackson’s request on her Stories feed.
+The artist (real name Elly Jackson) contacted Lava La Rue via direct message on Instagram, with the latter subsequently sharing a screenshot of Jackson’s request on her Stories feed.

 “I would really appreciate it if you got a name that didn’t sound exactly the same as mine, good luck in everything you do but I don’t think this is cool,” Jackson wrote.